yhs666/mc-docs.zh-cn/articles/active-directory/develop/active-directory-devquickstarts-webapp-java.md

     import org.json.JSONObject;

     /**
-     * This class provides the methods to parse JSON Data from a JSON Formatted
+     * This class provides the methods to parse JSON data from a JSON-formatted
      * String.
      *
-     * @author Azure Active Directory Contributor
+     * @author Azure Active Directory contributor
      *
      */
     public class JSONHelper {